speeduino/wiki.js/boards/Dropbear.md

 ![filter_dip.jpg](/img/boards/filter_dip.jpg){.align-center width=150}

-Recommended values for the filters are shown below:
+Recommended values for the filters are shown below (By default both switches will be in the On position):

 | Tooth count (at crank speed)  | Switch 1 | Switch 2 |
 |-------------------------------|----------|----------|
 | Less than 60                  |    On    |    On    |
 | 60-100                        |    On    |    Off   |
 | 100+                          |    Off   |    On    |

+> Both switches can be set to off, however doing so will disable all hardware filtering.
+This can be useful when performing bench testing with a stim, but is not recommend for real world use
+{.is-warning}

 ### MAP Selector
 The Dropbear board uses a removable MAP card containing the sensor and a short hose running to the bulkhead connector on the enclosure.
 Currently only the default 0-250kpa sensor board is available, with higher range boards to be made available in the future.
 To use this MAP card, select the `Int.` (Internal) option on the MAP switch.